Smart Snacks in School nutrition standards were implemented during the 2014-2015 school year. Here are a few things parents need to know.

 2) Smart Snacks will be in effect all school day - including before school and 30 minutes after the end of the school day - across the whole school campus.

 3) Smart Snacks will not apply to foods being sent from home, such as a bagged lunch.
-In addition, the standards do not apply to classroom celebrations and during evening, weekend or community events.
+In addition, the standards do apply to classroom celebrations and do not apply during evening, weekend or community events.

 What information is available for school volunteers who provide snacks for students?